ltelab/disdrodb/docs/source/contribute_data.rst

 with the sample lightweight dataset provided within the disdrodb package.

-Note that this step-by-step tutorial is also accessible in read-only mode in the `Reader preparation tutorial <https://disdrodb.readthedocs.io/en/latest/reader_preparation.html>`_ subsection of the `DISDRODB reader documentation <https://disdrodb.readthedocs.io/en/latest/readers.html>`_.
+Note that this step-by-step tutorial is also accessible in read-only mode in the `Reader preparation tutorial <https://disdrodb.readthedocs.io/en/latest/reader_preparation.html>`_ subsection of the :ref:`DISDRODB reader documentation <disdrodb_readers>`.

 -------------------------------------------------------------------------------

 If you want to run the ``reader_preparation.ipynb`` Jupyter Notebook proceed as follow:

 1. Enter your project virtual environment or conda environment.
-Please, refer to the `Installation for contributors <https://disdrodb.readthedocs.io/en/latest/installation.html#installation-for-contributors>`_ section if needed.
+Please, refer to the :ref:`Installation for contributors <installation_contributor>` section if needed.

 2. Navigate to the ``disdrodb/tutorials`` directory.